If you’re anything like me, scaling your Facebook ads was on your mind as soon as you got your first conversion.

 That’s why you should always look to layer relevant audiences onto saved audiences when you're scaling Facebook ads.

-By increasing the list sizes of your saved audiences, you will have more users to target and lower costs due to the decrease in CPM.
+By increasing the list sizes of your detailed targeting audiences, you will have more users to target and lower costs due to the decrease in CPM.

 Just make sure the audience layers are relevant to your product and what you are selling.